abelisle-mulesoft/flex-on-ecs/documentation/flex-on-ecs.md

 You are finally ready to create the ECS cluster and other required resources.

-- First, you create a CloudWatch log group, which is required when you want the ECS containers to send log information to CloudWatch Logs.
+- First, you create a CloudWatch log group, which is required to forward the ECS containers' log information to CloudWatch Logs.

-- Then, you need to create an ECS task execution role in AWS Identity and Access Management (IAM), which grants the ECS containers and Fargate agents permission to make AWS API calls – e.g., send logs to CloudWatch Logs.
+- Then, you need to create an ECS task execution role in AWS Identity and Access Management (IAM), which grants the ECS containers and Fargate agents permission to make AWS API calls – e.g., forward logs to CloudWatch Logs.
 - Next, you create the ECS cluster.
 As defined in the article [What is AWS Fargate?](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html) of the ***Amazon Elastic Container Service Developer Guide***, an ECS cluster is a logical grouping of tasks and services that you can use to isolate applications.
 - Finally, you create an ECS task definition.
 As defined in the article [What is AWS Fargate?](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html) of the ***Amazon Elastic Container Service Developer Guide***, an ECS task definition is a JSON file that describes one or more containers that form your application.
 You can use an ECS service to run and maintain a desired number of tasks simultaneously in an Amazon ECS cluster.

 **Before you begin, make sure you have the following information:**

-- `<EFS File System ID>` – You created the EFS file system and saved its `FileSystemId` in [step 1.3.1](#create-efs-file-system).
+- `<EFS File System ID>` – You created the EFS file system and saved its `FileSystemId` in **step 1.3.1**.

-- `<Flex GW Home>` – Optional – [Step 1.5.3](#optional-create-subdirectory) was optional but if you completed it, you created a subdirectory on the EFS file system and saved its name.
+- `<Flex GW Home>` – Optional – **Step 1.5.3** was optional but if you completed it, you created a subdirectory on the EFS file system and saved its name.

 #### 1.6.1 – Create CloudWatch Log Group